 The Books of Moses

-In today’s scientifically enlightened age many dismiss Genesis as nothing more than mythology as well.
-There are nearly as many in the Nonreligious/Secular/Agnostic/Atheist category as there are Muslims, making them the third largest segment of the population behind Christians and Muslims.
+At the same time, in today’s scientifically enlightened age many dismiss Genesis as nothing more than mythology.
+There are nearly as many in the non-religious, secular, agnostic, or atheist category as there are Muslims, making them the third largest group behind Christians and Muslims.

-A big reason for this is because it has been confirmed that those events in early Genesis did not happen.
+One reason for this is because it has been confirmed that those events in early Genesis did not happen.
 For instance, we’ve confirmed geologically that there has never been a global flood.
-The last time the entire planet was covered with water was over three billion years ago when land did not yet exist, much less humans.
+The last time the entire planet was covered with water was over three billion years ago when land did not yet exist, let alone humans.
 And we have confirmed genetically that, while every human alive today does actually share a common ancestor, this ancestor existed in Africa tens of thousands of years before the events of Genesis.

-The thing is, those interpretations of Genesis that say the flood was global and that Adam was the first human to ever exist were formed centuries ago by people who couldn’t have known any better.
-Now we do.
-Re-reading the first five and one-quarter chapters for what it actually says, and not for what we’ve always been told it says, tells a very different story that's much more in sync with our modern scientifically-based understanding.
+Those interpretations of Genesis that say the flood was global and that Adam was the first human to exist were formed centuries ago by people who couldn’t have known any better.
+Now, we do.
+Rereading the first five and one-quarter chapters of Genesis for what it actually says, and not for what we’ve always been told it says, tells a very different story that's much more in sync with our modern scientifically-based understanding.

 The first order of business is to establish the proper context.
 What was the state of the Earth during the time frame in which early Genesis is set?